Anniversary Gifts That Actually Mean Something After Decades Together

 11. A Promise That Costs You Something

 Here is the last one and the most important one.
-The most meaningful gift after twenty years isn’t really an object.
-It’s a promise that requires real sacrifice.
-Not “I’ll try to be more present this year” (we have heard that one).
-Not “I’ll do better” (also heard).
-Something concrete.
-Something inconvenient.
-Something that costs you.
+Meaningful gifts don’t always have to be objects (after 20 years).
+It’s a promise and a real sacrifice.
+Not an ‘I’ll try to be present more this year’ (we’ve heard that one).
+Not an ‘I’ll do better’ (also heard).
+Something real.
+Something that is inconvenient.
+Something that will cost you.

-A standing weekly date night, on the calendar, protected against work and kids and exhaustion, for the entire next year.
+Date nights scheduled weekly for the next year and protected against work, kids, and exhaustion.
 A sabbatical taken together.
-A bad habit actually quit (the real one, the one they’ve been gently asking you about for a decade).
-The thing they’ve been wanting that you’ve been putting off, finally given without being asked again.
+A real bad habit quit.
+The big one, the one they’ve been asking you about for nearly a decade.
+The thing they’ve been wanting and you’ve been putting off is finally given without being asked again.
 The promise has to have teeth.
 It has to require something of you that “I love you” doesn’t.

-This is free, technically.
-It’s also the most expensive gift on this list.
-That’s the point.
+Technically it’s free, but it’s also the most expensive gift on this list.
+That’s the idea.

 So, Where Do You Start?

-If you read all 11 of those and you’re feeling a little overwhelmed, here is my actual advice: don’t try to do all of this at once.
-Pick the one that hit you the hardest and start there.
-(For most people I know, it’s the book of letters, the documentary, or the trip back to where it started.)
+Feeling overwhelmed after reading all 11 is totally understandable.
+Try not to do all of this at once.
+Choose one that impacted you the most and start there.
+For the majority of people I know, it’s the book of letters, the documentary, or the trip back to where it all began.

 Keep reading